Joe Paterno: Posthumous findings

 Former FBI director Louis Freeh and his firm, including a team of former federal prosecutors and FBI agents, were hired by the Penn State Board of Trustees to conduct an independent investigation into the scandal.
 In the opinion of writer Michael Sokolove, the mission Freeh was given seemed to speculate that Sandusky's crimes were not his alone and that people who had reason to suspect him had looked away.
-After interviewing over 400 people and reviewing voluminous documents, the investigation team reported that Paterno, Spanier, Curley, and Schultz (none of whom was interviewed) concealed Sandusky's actions in order to protect the publicity surrounding Penn State's celebrated football program.
+After interviewing over 400 people and reviewing voluminous documents, the investigation team reported that Paterno, Spanier, Curley, and Schultz (none of whom were interviewed) concealed Sandusky's actions in order to protect the publicity surrounding Penn State's celebrated football program.
 Freeh's firm's investigation concluded that by their actions, the four men "failed to protect against a child sexual predator harming children for over a decade."
 The report asserted that Paterno, Schultz, Spanier, and Curley "concealed Sandusky's activities from the Board of Trustees, the University community and authorities."

 Freeh's investigators discovered an email between Curley and Schultz regarding a previous incident between Sandusky and another child in 1998 that the district attorney declined to prosecute after an investigation by State College police and an evaluation by the Department of Public Welfare.
 On May 13, 1998, in an email with the subject "Jerry," Curley asked Schultz, "Anything new in this department?
 Coach is anxious to know where it stands."
 Curley testified more than nineteen years later in the 2017 criminal trial against Spanier that the "coach" who wanted to know where it stands was Paterno.
 Before a grand jury in 2011, when Paterno was asked, other than the 2001 incident that Mike McQueary reported to him, whether he knew of any other inappropriate sexual conduct by Sandusky with young boys, Paterno testified, "I do not know of anything else that Jerry would be involved in of that nature, no. I do not know of it.
 You did mention — I think you said something about a rumor.
 It may have been discussed in my presence, something else about somebody.
 I don't know.
 I don't remember, and I could not honestly say I heard a rumor."

 Freeh's team also discovered a 2001 email from Curley about the subsequent 2001 incident in which McQueary witnessed Sandusky with a boy in the Penn State showers.
 On February 25, Curley, Schultz, and Spanier decided to have Curley report McQueary's information to the state Department of Public Welfare.
 On February 26, Curley had a conversation with Paterno.
 (Curley testified in 2017, "I don't recall the specific conversation or what his [Paterno's] reaction was.")
 On February 27, Curley emailed Spanier and Schultz that he was "having trouble with going to everyone, but the person involved".
 (In 2017 he testified that was his opinion.
 "I wanted the first step to be a meeting with Jerry Sandusky.")